-Nicole M. Bayer is an Associate at Mullen Coughlin.
-Ms. Bayer’s practice focuses on providing counsel to organizations experiencing a data privacy or cyber security incident.
-Following an incident, Ms. Bayer assists clients in determining the nature and scope of the event and to identify the potentially impacted populations.
-This involves counseling clients on the applicability of state, federal and international data privacy laws and regulations.
+Nicole M. Bayer is an Associate at Mullen Coughlin and focuses her practice on providing counsel to organizations experiencing a data privacy or security incident.
+Following an incident, she assists victim organizations in determining the nature and scope of the incident and with the identification of potentially impacted populations.
+This involves counseling them on the applicability of state, federal and international data privacy and information security laws and regulations.

-Prior to joining Mullen Coughlin, Nicole was an associate at a prominent Philadelphia insurance defense firm, practicing in their casualty litigation department.
-Her practice involved defending insured and self-insured entities and individuals in various litigation matters such as motor vehicle accidents, construction site incidents, premises liability matters and products liability.
+Prior to joining Mullen Coughlin, Nicole was an associate at a prominent Philadelphia insurance defense firm, practicing in their Casualty Litigation department.
+Her practice involved defending insured and self-insured entities and individuals in various litigation matters such as motor vehicle accidents, construction site incidents, premises liability and products liability.